Salvatore Aronica: Playing career

 Aronica spent his early career with Juventus, but he was sent to Crotone on loan.
-The deal became a co-ownership deal for the 2000–01 and 2001–02 seasons, for €91,000.
-In June 2002 Aronica returned to Juventus for an undisclosed fee but was loaned to Serie B side Ascoli with an option to purchase.
-However, the next season he moved to Messina from Juventus along with Luigi Lavecchia and Andrea Gentile in another co-ownership deal.
-Aronica was valued €1 million at that time, thus Messina purchased half for €500,000.
-In June 2006, Messina purchased Aronica for an undisclosed fee (around €240,000 to €300,000) and Lavecchia and Gentile outright for free.
-However, in July 2006 he was sold to Reggina.
+The deal became a co-ownership deal for the 2000–01 and 2001–02 seasons for €91,000.
+In June 2002, Aronica returned to Juventus for an undisclosed fee but was loaned to Serie B side Ascoli with an option to purchase.
+However, the next season, he moved to Messina from Juventus, along with Luigi Lavecchia and Andrea Gentile, in another co-ownership deal.
+Aronica was valued at €1 million at that time, thus Messina purchased half for €500,000.
+In June 2006, Messina purchased Aronica for an undisclosed fee (approximately €240,000 to €300,000) and acquired Lavecchia and Gentile outright.
+However, in July 2006, he was sold to Reggina.

 He was signed by Napoli on 1 September 2008, for €2,675,000, With the departure of Maurizio Domizzi and Erminio Rullo, Aronica was featured as a left-sided central defender or as a left-sided wingback ahead of Mirko Savini in the team's 3–5–2 formation, sharing the role of the team's left wingback with Luigi Vitale.

 In 2010–11 season he started to play with Paolo Cannavaro and Hugo Campagnaro consistently.
-Although they played well that season, in the following season the squad's lack of depth made it difficult to face both 2011–12 UEFA Champions League and 2011–12 Serie A, making the club slip from a third-place finish in 2010–11 to fifth place in 2011–12.
+Although they played well that season, in the following season, the squad's lack of depth made it difficult to face both 2011–12 UEFA Champions League and 2011–12 Serie A, making the club slip from a third-place finish in 2010–11 to fifth place in 2011–12.

 In May 2012 Aronica renewed his contract (1+1 year).

 On 29 December 2012, he moved to Palermo, signing a contract until 2015.
-His Palermo stay was however difficult from the very beginning, as he did not succeed in helping his club to escape relegation, and was subsequently excluded from the first team for the whole 2013–14 Serie B season, as well as the early part of 2014–15.
+His Palermo stay was, however, difficult from the very beginning, as he failed in helping his club to escape relegation and was subsequently excluded from the first team for the whole 2013–14 Serie B season, as well as the early part of 2014–15.
 He mutually rescinded his contract in December 2014.

 On 14 January 2015, he returned to Lega Pro side Reggina.
 After helping the club avoid relegation, he left the team at the end of the season, and briefly joined Calcio Sicilia, before retiring from professional football in 2015.